back BACK

 Itinerary subject to change due to weather, birding conditions, and other factors out of our control.

+By far our most popular mountian tour this option starts with a visit to a mid-elevation riparian site that winds through a mountain valley surrounded by sage-covered hillsides.
+Here we look for things like Black-headed Grosbeak, Gray Catbird, "Northwest" Willow Flycatcher, Brewer's Sparrow, and Lazuli Bunting.
 Touring a mid-elevation agricultural area we'll track down Bobolink, Wilson's Snipe, and Sandhill Cranes.
 This unique habitat is quickly disappearing from the mountain west and these amazing fields provide the best viewing for many of the above mentioned birds.
-We'll follow a river high into the Uinta Mountains to seek out American Dipper, Hammond's, Cordilleran, and Dusky Flycatcher, MacGillivray's Warbler, Fox Sparrow, and Violet-green Swallow in a monatane riparian habitat that is a world away from the city we departed in the morning.
+We'll follow a river high into the Uinta Mountains to seek out Western Tanager, American Dipper, Hammond's, Cordilleran, and Dusky Flycatcher, MacGillivray's Warbler, Fox Sparrow, and Violet-green Swallow in a monatane riparian habitat that is a world away from the city we departed in the morning.

 Making our way into an aspen covered portion of the northern mountains we encounter the mountain subspecies of the Purple Martin, Western Tanager, and occasionally Williamson's Sapsucker.